 \new{We here review the main research directions and a selection of main results obtained using MRRMs to study temporal networks.
 We use the naming convention developed in the preceding section to provide consistent names for the shuffling methods applied in the different studies, and we classify them according to which aspects of a temporal network they randomize.}

-\new{As we shall see in this section, several studies apply a single MRRM as null model alike to standard hypothesis testing.
+\new{As we shall see in this section, several studies apply a single MRRM as null model analogous to standard hypothesis testing.
 However, in many cases we may not know how to choose the right null model, in which case it is problematic to choose an arbitrary model since results may crucially depend on this choice~\cite{Beber2012A, Orsini2015Q, Fosdick2018C}.
 In other cases we are not interested in performing null hypothesis testing at all, but rather in investigating how a range of different features of a network affect each other or how they affect a given dynamical phenomenon.
 Instead of basing our analysis on a single model, we want in these cases to apply and compare a series of related MRRMs to understand how the various features and their combinations change the results.
 Sections \ref{sec:hierarchies} and \ref{sec:composition} develop the theoretical machinery needed to compare and order network features and MRRMs, and they provide a taxonomy of the MRRMs found in the literature which fully describes them, orders them, and characterize their effects on temporal network features.
-We refer to this taxonomy for descriptions of each MRRM encountered in this section.}
+We refer to this taxonomy for detailed descriptions of each MRRM encountered in this section.}

 In the first three subsections of this section (Subsections~\ref{sec:contagion}--\ref{sec:evol_games}), we review studies applying MRRMs to study various dynamical processes in empirical temporal networks.
-In the fourth part of this section (Subsection~\ref{sec:motifs}) applications to inferring statistically significant motifs and correlations in network dynamics will be discussed briefly.
+In the fourth subsection (Subsection~\ref{sec:motifs}) applications to inferring statistically significant motifs and correlations in network dynamics will be discussed.
 Finally, in the last subsection (Subsection~\ref{sec:controllability}) we discuss a pair of recent papers that have applied MRRMs to study temporal network controllability.
 We will in the following include reference models that are not MRRMs (such models are briefly discussed in Section~\ref{sec:other_models}).